Hyperbole and a Half

 Hyperbole and a Half is a webcomic and blog written and illustrated by Allie Brosh.
-Started in 2009, Brosh mixes text and illustrations in each post to tell stories from her childhood, general thoughts, and the challenges she has faced, particularly with mental health.
+Started in 2009, Brosh often mixes text and illustrations to tell stories from her childhood, discuss her thoughts, and describe the challenges she has faced, particularly with mental health.

 The illustrations are drawn in Paintbrush and use an exaggeratedly simple drawing style as an artistic device.
 Hyperbole and a Half draws inspiration from "rage comics," with shared diction and simple, almost rudimentary art.
-The blog principally ran from 2009 to 2011.
-There were some later updates in 2013 and 2020, and as of 2021 the blog is inactive.
+The blog principally ran in 2009 and 2010.
+During this time, Brosh produced 79 and 78 posts respectively, uploading a new entry at least every few weeks.
+In 2011, Brosh reduced her output and created just five new posts.
+She later stated that this reduction was caused by her mental health issues, a serious medical condition, and pivoting to focus on her book.
+There were some updates in 2013 and 2020, when Brosh was promoting her forthcoming books.
+As of 2025 the blog is inactive.

 Two books based on the blog have made New York Times Bestseller lists, and the blog and books have received praise, particularly for their depiction of depression.

 Creation and updates

 Brosh started Hyperbole and a Half in 2009 to avoid studying for her college physics final exam.
 She uses the Paintbrush software to draw the comic.
 When the blog was fully active, Brosh would upload a new entry every few weeks.
 In 2010, she said of her career as a writer, “With my crippling ADHD and impulsive decisions this is a perfect job for me.
 I make my own schedule."

 In October 2011, Brosh made a blog post entitled "Adventures in Depression" in which she revealed that she had severe depression.
 After that post, Brosh's blog was inactive for more than a year.
 In May 2013, she made a long follow-up post chronicling her struggle with depression and thoughts of suicide.
 Her site got 1.5 million visits in a day, and the number of supportive comments from people indicating that they were worried about her surprised her.
 The two posts from 2011 and 2013 are the most popular on the site.
 After the release of a book based on the blog in October 2013, Brosh stopped updating the blog again.

-In September 2020, Brosh publicly announced the book with a new post on her blog, and in the same month posted a chapter from the book.
+In September 2020, Brosh publicly announced her new book, Solutions and Other Problems, with a new post on her blog, and in the same month posted a chapter from the book.
 As of January 2024, this sample chapter remains the latest post on the blog.